 The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

-Consider that motorcyclists do not have airbags or the frame of a car or truck to protect them.
+A motorcycle collision can result in various types of injuries, including concussion, brain injuries, fractures, spinal cord injuries and fatality.
+Consider that motorcyclists do not have airbags or the fame of a car or truck to protect them.
 Injuries caused by accidents can be severe and life-threatening.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.

 * All of our lawyers are licensed by The Law Society of Upper Canada

 * Office in Toronto and able to represent people in the province of Ontario